juniorschmitz/atomic-ui-automation/README.md

 - Data Factory pattern for dealing with test data;
 - State controller pattern for dealing with the application states;

+### How to execute the project

+The project uses bundler as the default Ruby package manager, and Cucumber as the tests executor.

 For installing the project needed gems, one should:
 ```
 bundle install
 ```

-For running all tests, one should:
+For running all tests sequentially, one should:
 ```
 bundle exec cucumber -p default -t@full_regression
 ```